UNE Life, Advocacy & Welfare | Food Pantry Policy and Procedure

-The Food Pantry is service wholly funded the Student Services and Amenities Fee (SSAF), compulsorily paid by students of the University of New England (UNE).
+The Food Pantry is a service wholly funded by the Student Services and Amenities Fee (SSAF), compulsorily paid by students of the University of New England (UNE).
 Operation of and reporting on The Food Bank is wholly managed by UNE Life Advocacy & Welfare.

 To initially access The Food Pantry a person must be a student of UNE, who is currently enrolled in one or more units of study or has previously been enrolled in at least one unit of study within the previous 12 months and has current admission to a UNE course they have not yet completed.

 All records that identify individual students shall be held on a strictly confidential basis within Advocacy & Welfare for the following purposes only: